-Generally ERP data is not changed once it has been finalised unless there are compelling reasons to do so, as in June 2013 when data from September 1991 to June 2006 was revised (for more information on this recasting process, see Feature article 2: Recasting 20 years of ERP in the December quarter 2012 issue of Australian Demographic Statistics (ABS 2013).
+Generally ERP data are not changed once they have been finalised unless there are compelling reasons to do so, as in June 2013 when data from September 1991 to June 2006 was revised (for more information on this recasting process, see feature article titled Recasting 20 years of ERP in the December quarter 2012 issue of Australian Demographic Statistics (Cat. no. 3101.0).